mindspore-lab/mindone/examples/videocomposer/README.md

 - [x] exp06: depth to video with style
 - Graph Mode
 - AMP
+- Training on 910A+MS2.0 (exp02 mainly)

 ### TODOs

-- Training
+- Training on 910B
-- Speed Up
+- Speed Up & Memory Usage Reduction (Flash Attention)
+- Support more training tasks

 ### Notes

-- Model configs are determined by `vc/config/base.py` and `configs/xxx.yaml` and CLI arg parser.
+- Model configs are determined by `vc/config/base.py` and `configs/xxx.yaml` and CLI arg parser, implemented with vc/config/parser.py
 - Checkpoints needs to be placed in `model_weights`.
 - For ARM platform, `pip install motion-vector-extractor` will not work.
 Please obtain the wheel installation file from samithuang or wtomin.